The Solo HVAC Contractor Software Stack ($100–250/mo)

 The exact tools a solo operator or 1-3 employee shop needs to run professionally, without paying for features built for companies ten times your size.
 Under $250/month total, implementable in one to two weeks.

-The software market for HVAC contractors is cluttered with platforms designed for 20-technician shops and priced accordingly.
-Solo operators and small crews who buy into enterprise-tier tools before they need them end up paying $500-$800/month for features they cannot staff to use, while drowning in configuration complexity that eats time they do not have.
+The software market for HVAC contractors is cluttered with platforms built for 20-technician shops.
+Solo operators who buy into enterprise-tier tools end up paying $500-$800/month for features they cannot staff to use, while drowning in setup complexity that eats time they do not have.

-The solo stack is not a stripped-down version of the enterprise stack.
-It is a deliberately minimal set of tools chosen because they solve the actual problems of a 1-3 person HVAC operation: getting found by customers, scheduling jobs efficiently, invoicing without friction, staying compliant on taxes, and protecting yourself on job-site disputes.
+The solo stack solves the actual problems of a 1-3 person HVAC operation: getting found by customers, scheduling jobs efficiently, invoicing without friction, staying compliant on taxes, and protecting yourself on job-site disputes.
 Everything else is optional until your volume or employee count makes it necessary.

 Who This Stack Is For